 Slow Travel Finds Sardines on the Beach in Crucita

-It was early October, another beautiful morning at our tranquil Ecuadorian beach house.
+Early October, another beautiful morning at our tranquil Ecuadorian beach house.
 But our view of the consistently blue Pacific had changed.
-Large barcos lined the horizon while small fishing boats dashed out, docked and then returned, overloaded with mounds of shiny sardines.
-We had been warned that our "California beach of the 1950's" would become a commercial fish cleaning zone but, it happened fast and was complete and we were shocked.
+Large barcos lined the horizon while small fishing boats dashed out, docked, and returned overloaded with mounds of shiny sardines.
+We had been warned that our "California beach of the 1950s" would become a commercial fish-cleaning zone — but it happened fast, it was complete, and we were shocked.

-During our three month slow travel in Ecuador, we rented a beach house in Crucita for five weeks.
-It wasn't long before we discovered ourselves center stage in an intense local dispute that pits the sardine industry against local advocates fighting against the practice of using chop and clean houses on the beach.
-Currently the beach shacks serve as pre-packaging plants for the giant canneries in Manta across the bay.
+During our three-month slow travel in Ecuador, we rented a beach house in Crucita for five weeks.
+It wasn't long before we found ourselves at the center of an intense local dispute pitting the sardine industry against advocates fighting to end the practice of processing fish on the beach.
+The shacks serve as pre-packaging plants for the giant canneries in Manta across the bay.

 Crucita has a beautiful shallow bay.
-During the 10 months of sardine fishing, the large fishing boats (barcos) that follow the Humboldt current just off the coast of Ecuador for the rich river of sardines use the bay for safety and to station themselves.
-We counted up to 14 one day.
+During the ten months of sardine fishing, the large barcos that follow the Humboldt Current just off the Ecuadorian coast use the bay for safety and to station themselves.
+We counted up to fourteen one day.

 Slow travel discovers large fishing barcos off shore

-The sardines are fished at night; it's best when moonlight exposes the shallow-swimming, silvery schools to the fishing boats and eventually the nets.
-Given the bonanza of nutritionally rich food like sardines, the Humboldt also teems with larger fish.
-So for example, Manta, Ecuador, the lights of which can be seen at night across the bay, is the tuna capital of the world.
+The sardines are fished at night; it's best when moonlight exposes the shallow-swimming, silvery schools to the nets.
+The Humboldt also teems with larger fish — Manta, whose lights can be seen at night across the bay, is the tuna capital of the world.

-It gets a little complicated and there are several subplots, but the fight we found revolves around a historical and supposedly illegal practice of cleaning and chopping the sardines on the beach.
-At daylight the locally owned small boats go out to the large barcos, where the sardines are collected from the fishing barcos and brought to shore for cleaning.
+The central fight revolves around a historical and supposedly illegal practice: cleaning and chopping the sardines on the beach.
+At daylight, locally owned small boats go out to the barcos, collect the catch, and bring it to shore.

 Small fishing boats line the beach of Crucita

-Crucita is one of the last fishing village that allows the chop shacks on the beach.
-The open air, thatched roofed, wooden pole shacks are roughly 40 feet long and 30 feet wide.
-Inside there are several tables, each about five feet wide with wood planks running the 30-foot width.
-The fish are cleaned and chopped on the planks.
-So each shack can have dozens of people working on both sides of the tables.
-One of those chop shacks was in front of our house.
+Crucita is one of the last fishing villages that allows the chop shacks on the beach.
+The open-air, thatched-roof, wooden-pole shacks are roughly 40 feet long and 30 feet wide.
+Inside, several tables — each about five feet wide, with wood planks running the full 30-foot width — serve as work surfaces.
+Each shack can have dozens of people working on both sides.
+One of those chop shacks was directly in front of our house.

 Slow travel eventually revealed chop shacks on the beach of Crucita

-The fight to get this practice stopped in Crucita has escalated.
-The local government council allows it to continue and of course the canneries benefit because they receive cheaply cleaned sardines.
-You can imagine the resistance in place to any change.
-The chop and clean shacks are a cash business.
-Perhaps that helps explain why they remain.
+The fight to end this practice has escalated.
+The local government council allows it to continue, and the canneries benefit by receiving cheaply cleaned fish.
+The chop-and-clean shacks are a cash business.
+That helps explain why they remain.

-Here is one of the nuances: the locals on the beach aren't paid the wages they would if they were in a processing plant, not to mention the "social security" they are legally entitled to, and they work in rough conditions.
-At high tide the chop and clean crews stand in water.
-Plus children are working.
-Add to that the unsanitary conditions and lack of refrigeration, and the nutritionally rich sardines we buy don't sound that appetizing.
+The workers on the beach aren't paid the wages they'd earn in a processing plant, nor do they receive the social security benefits they're legally entitled to.
+At high tide, the crews stand in water.
+Children are working.
+Add the unsanitary conditions and lack of refrigeration, and those nutritionally rich sardines we buy don't sound so appetizing.

 Sardines piled high in chop shacks, dogs playing, kids cleaning sardines